gustavostuff/ppux/README.md

 1. Modify graphics on an existing game.
 2. Create graphics from scratch.

 For the first approach, drop a ROM into the window.
 Without a DB entry, PPUX loads a basic default layout.
-With one, it opens a tailored workspace. **This is the core feature**.
+With one, it opens a tailored workspace. **This is the core feature** of the app.

 For the second approach, use _Sketch Canvas_ windows.
 From these you can generate pattern tables and map colors through attributes, as with real nametables.
 You can export CHR and nametable binaries, or a full _Gallery ROM_ with one gallery item per Sketch Canvas.